 After completing an advance directive

-It is your responsibility to keep a copy of your valid advance directive in your medical record in order for your healthcare providers to know your wishes.
-After you have provided a copy to Dartmouth-Hitchcock, it will be scanned into your medical record and be available to your healthcare providers in your electronic chart.
+You are responsible for keeping a copy of your valid advance directive in your medical record for your healthcare providers to know your wishes.
+After you have provided a copy to Dartmouth Hitchcock Medical Center, it will be scanned into your medical record and be available to your healthcare providers in your electronic chart.
 The copy will be stored in your paper chart.

 - You can fax the advance directive document to Dartmouth Hitchcock Medical Center's Care Management office at 603-650-6392.
 Please include a cover letter with your name and date of birth.